 After flirting with a career in the newspaper industry, Elliot left the nine to five city grind to return to her true love, books, and has never looked back.
 She has a degree in Poetry from CSU, and has been awarded numerous honors for her work.
 When she isn’t busy writing or reading books she can usually be found rolling dice with friends or slaying zombie hordes (usually via videogame console, though she would point out how zombie-free the Front Range remains) with her husband.
 In addition to books Elliot enjoys mythology and folklore, nerding out about the space program, shooting storm photography, staying up until sunrise, and the hunt for a perfect eggroll.
-Elliot is the senior-most bookseller at Old Firehouse, with nearly a decade of experience, and she curates the Poetry section of the store as well as co-curating the Science Fiction/Fantasy section and being our trusty delivery driver.
+Elliot is the senior-most bookseller at Old Firehouse, with over a decade of experience, and she curates the Poetry section of the store as well as co-curating the Science Fiction/Fantasy section and being our trusty delivery driver.

 "In a fierce oscillation between activism and love, Andrea's most recent literary triumph, Lord of the Butterflies, is a book of protests, panic attacks, and pride parades.
 These poems riot against gun violence, homophobia, and white supremacy, while jubilating gender expansion, queer love, and the will to stay alive."